postmanlabs/pmquickstarts/site/pmguides/src/paystack/paystack.md

 ![Paystack Checkout](assets/postman_paystack_checkout.png)

-Now that you’ve setup and made your first API call, go ahead and try the other APIs and the use cases on the [Paystack Developer Workspace](https://www.postman.com/paystack-developers/workspace).
-You can also checkout our [Developer Docs](https://paystack.com/docs).
+Now that you’ve set up and made your first API call, go ahead and try the other APIs and the use cases on the [Paystack Developer Workspace](https://www.postman.com/paystack-developers/workspace).
+You can also check out our [Developer Docs](https://paystack.com/docs).
 For starters, you can try using the [Verify Transaction endpoint](https://paystack.com/docs/payments/verify-payments) to see the details of the transaction you completed above.

-If you have any questions, comments or suggestions please feel free to reach us at [techsupport@paystack.com](mailto:techsupport@paystack.com).
-Also you can stay up to date with Paystack by subscribing to our [monthly developer newsletter here](https://paystack.com/subscribe).
+If you have any questions, comments, or suggestions please feel free to reach us at [techsupport@paystack.com](mailto:techsupport@paystack.com).
+Also, you can stay up to date with Paystack by subscribing to our [monthly developer newsletter here](https://paystack.com/subscribe).

 Happy exploring!